tuvo1106/aws-primer/certified_solutions_architect.md

 #### _CloudWatch Availability_

 - How often CW will collect and make available data.
-- Detailed monitoring is a paid servce.
+- Detailed monitoring is a paid service.

 ![CW Availability](./images/cw_availability.png)